suzannehare/suzannehare.github.io/index.md

 ---
 layout: default
-permalink: home
 ---
-This is the index.html page.
+This is the index.md page.